GeMPO: Generalized Measure Matching for Online Diffusion Reinforcement Learning

-\textbf{Results.} Our experimental results, summarized in \Cref{tab:simpo_colored}, demonstrate that \textbf{SiMPO} significantly outperforms all considered baselines in terms of the gene expressive levels.
-While the best-performing baseline, RL-D$^2$, achieves a median score of $6.52$, our standard linear and square SiMPO variants already provide competitive or superior performance.
+\textbf{Results.} Our experimental results, summarized in \Cref{tab:simpo_colored}, demonstrate that \algbb significantly outperforms all considered baselines in terms of the gene expression levels.
+While the best-performing baseline, RL-D$^2$, achieves a median score of $6.52$, our standard linear and square \algbb variants already provide competitive or superior performance.
 However, the most substantial gains are observed when incorporating negative sample awareness.
-Specifically, the SiMPO (Ours, Sqr. w/ neg) variant achieves the highest overall performance of $7.62 \pm 0.08$, representing a $+16.9\%$ improvement over the best baseline.
-This consistent boost across both linear and square formulations (ranging from $+15.2\%$ to $+16.9\%$) suggests that explicitly accounting for negative samples allows the model to better refine diffusion policies, leading to more robust decision-making in complex environments.
+Specifically, \textbf{\algbb-Neg(-0.3)} variant achieves the highest overall performance of $7.45 \pm 0.03$, representing a $+14.3\%$ improvement over the best baseline.
+Moreover, the \textbf{\algbb-Neg} variants show that the performance first increases and then decreases as $\ell$ decreases from $0$ to $-0.5$.